 Students will learn about food in a variety of settings, enabling them to evaluate the relationships between food, technology, nutritional status and the quality of life.
 The following focus areas provide a context through which the core (Food Preparation and Processing, Nutrition and Consumption) will be studied.
 Topics include:

-- Food in Australia
+- > Food in Australia

-- Food equity
+- > Food equity

-- Food product development
+- > Food product development

-- Food selection and health
+- > Food selection and health

-- What will students learn to do?

-- Food service and catering
+- > Food service and catering

 - > Food for specific needs

 - > Food for special occasions

 - > Food trends